Contact information

 Recent Biography

-Since completing my PhD, I have joined the Choudhury Group here at the RDM, as part of the wider MRC/BHF Centre of Research Excellence in Advanced Cardiac Therapies (REACT).
+Since completing my PhD, I have joined Prof Robin Choudhury's Group here at the RDM, as part of the wider MRC/BHF Centre of Research Excellence in Advanced Cardiac Therapies (REACT).

 We are focused on creating novel immunomodulatory gene therapies to combat fibrosis post-myocardial infarction to create the optimal environment for myocardial regeneration.